AshtarCodes/Con-Sazon/roadmap.md

 - create meal plan and add or remove selections
 - displaying populated meal plan selections
 - confirming meal plan selections
+- navigate to confirmed meal plan from dashboard

 ## Left To Do
 ###### High priority